pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 The function :doc:`pgr_extractVertices` is used to create a vertices table based on the edge identifier and the geometry of the edge of the graph.

-Finnaly using the data stored on the vertices tables the ``source`` and ``target`` are filled up.
+Finally using the data stored on the vertices tables the ``source`` and ``target`` are filled up.

 See :doc:`sampledata` for an example for building a topology.